mitrefccace/iam/README.md

 #### Solution 7

+##### Previous OpenAM exists

 This error could be caused if OpenAM was previously installed.
-Look in a root of the user that installed OpenAM previously.
+Look in the home folder of a user that installed OpenAM previously.
 If you find a directory named `.openamcfg`, rename the directory and rerun the `oam_installer.py`.
+See the installation log file `/opt/tomcat/webapps/ace1/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.

+##### A tomcat users already exists

 Another cause of this error is existence of a `tomcat` user from a previous installation.
+See the installation log file `/opt/tomcat/webapps/ace1/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.
 Delete that `tomcat` user and the `tomcat` folder and try again:

 ```bash
 $  userdel -r tomcat